 - 1 tbsp Hoisin Sauce plus more for serving

 - 1 tsp Salt

 - Chilli Oil to serve

-- In a large wok, heat oil over high heat.
+- In a large wok, melt duck fat over high heat.
 Add in the garlic and fry until fragrant and just about to crisp up.

 - Add the chopped onions and red chilli flakes.
-Cook for a few minutes until the onions are softened.
+Cook for a few minutes until the onions are golden in colour.

-- Stir in frozen mixed vegetables.
+- Toss in frozen mixed vegetables.
 Stir-fry for roughly 5 minutes until the vegetables are softened.

-- Toss in shredded leftover duck meat.
+- Add in shredded leftover duck meat.
 Season with cumin powder.

 - Add the leftover rice, dark soy sauce and hoisin sauce.
 Stir-fry for a few minutes until everything's thoroughly combined.